 Jeff Benedict has a long list of credentials ranging from a featured writer for Sports Illustrated, T.V. and movie producer to New York Times best-selling author list.
 In his book Make a Choice he tackles seven inspiring stories.
 These individuals have made a choice to be happy despite the hovering monster of despair in their lives.

 “People wake up and face extraordinary circumstances every day.
 Maybe you’re experiencing something hard right now.
 Maybe you wonder how you’ll get over it.
 The fact is that we don’t really get “over” these things.
 The only way is through them.”
 Jeff Benedict

 What inspires you?
 Is it music, friends, or even reading?
-I find the example of others who either defy the odds or find the peace amid the turbulence inspire me.
-We can all feel inspired from any number of sources, but when we see real life examples of individuals who choose happiness over despair how can we not feel encouraged.
+I find the example of others who either defy the odds or find peace amid the turbulence inspire me.
+We can all feel inspired by any number of sources, but when we see real-life examples of individuals who choose happiness over despair how can we not feel encouraged.

 Part of it might be seeing the courage of others brings perspective to our pity party.
 I think the real reason we feel inspired by others because it helps us understand we are not alone in our suffering.